-The carrying value of cash and cash equivalents, trade and other receivables, reclamation deposit, promissory note receivable and accounts payable and accrued liabilities approximates fair value due to their short-term nature.
+The carrying value of cash, trade and other receivables, marketable securities and accounts payable and accrued liabilities approximates fair value due to their short-term nature.
+Marketable securities are included under level one of the fair value hierarchy.

 The fair value hierarchy has the following levels: